bespoken/sdk/README.md

 And it will be off and running.
 In practice, we recommend this not be run locally but in a CI environment.

+The tester will create a results.csv file, as well as publish metrics to the configured metrics provider.

 ## In-Depth Configuration
 The environment variables store sensitive credentials.